pleasefixomg/AM2R-ATM/README.md

 NES - 1
 Super - 5
 Fusion - 3
+Prime - 4
-Prime - 5
+Prime 2 - 5
-Prime2 - 4

 ---

 To-Do:
 -Continue reducing file sizes where possible and optimizing events to facilitate more.
-(0.9.3+)
+(0.9.4+)
 -Final playthrough quality pass + a title screen?!¿ <-HELP ME (1.0)
 -See if the DUNDUNDUNDUNdundundun can be added back in as an extra track with some delays or something.
 Ditto to the "Metroid Eliminated" fanfare (1.1)
 -Make it a dark and stormy night on Thoth so I can add one last song (1.2)

-Currently Considering:
--Changing Frigate Orpheon to Torvus Catacombs.
-Opinions welcome.

 Things I'd like to do but haven't figured out yet:
 -Make oEggTrigger play musArea7C right after 7B is done instead of the transition being on the next screen.
 -Make musOmegaFight begin playing as soon as the camera pan to the first Omega is done, while the gunfight is still happening.
 -Make the Thoth elevator transition seamless enough that CaveAmbience fades out quickly, allowing Area8 to play without being cut-off as you get to the top.
--Get music to begin playing as soon as Ancient Guardian powers on.
--Get music to begin playing as soon as Arachnus touches the ground.

 Anyone that has solutions to things I'm working on or is willing to help with a title screen because I will never, ever be an artist, feel free to reach out.